airsplay/vokenization/README.md

 Since MS COCO images are used in training the cross-modal matching model as in [xmatching](#contextualized-cross-modal-matching-xmatching).
-We will use the [Visual Genome](https://visualgenome.org/) images as candidate vokens for retrievel.
+We will use the [Visual Genome](https://visualgenome.org/) images as candidate vokens for retrieval.
-We here download the images first.
+Here, we download the images first.
 ```shell script
 wget https://cs.stanford.edu/people/rak248/VG_100K_2/images.zip -P data/vg/
 wget https://cs.stanford.edu/people/rak248/VG_100K_2/images2.zip -P data/vg/